fmcoder23/chess-tournament/README.md

 API endpoints and their usage are documented in the `Chess Tournament API.postman_collection.json` file.
 You can import this file into Postman to explore and test the available endpoints.

+## Giving and Getting Token

+You should give token on headers section.
+To get token, send login request.

+## Sending requests as admin

+Edit the user isAdmin section as true, and give the users token at headers section to use APIs as admin!